semgrep/semgrep-docs/docs/experiments/join-mode/overview.md

 The `join` key is required when in join mode.
 This is just a top-level key that groups the join rule parts together.

-### `refs`

-Short for references, `refs` is a list of external rules that make up your code patterns.
-Each entry in `refs` is an object with the required key `rule` and optional keys `renames` and `as`.

-### `rule`

-This points to an external rule location to use in this join rule.
-Currently, join mode requires external rules.
-Additionally, even though Semgrep rule files can typically contain multiple rules under the `rules` key, join mode **will only use the first rule in the file**.

-Anything that works with `semgrep --config <here>` will work as the value for `rule`.

 #### Inline rule example

 The following rule attempts to detect cross-site scripting in Flask application by checking whether a template variable is rendered unsafely through Python code.